-F470 consists of a heat pump, water heater, immersion heater, fans, circulation pump and control system.F470 is connected to the ventilation system and heating medium circuit.
+F470 consists of a heat pump, water heater, immersion heater, fans, circulation pump and control system.
+F470 is connected to the ventilation system and the climate system.

 When the exhaust air at room temperature passes through the evaporator, the refrigerant evaporates because of its low boiling point.
 As a result, the air releases energy to the refrigerant.